amethyst/rfcs/README.md

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Amethyst community and the [sub-team]s.
+Some changes though are 'substantial', and we ask that these be put through a bit of a design process and produce a consensus among the Amethyst community and the [sub-team]s.